What is the age range of the children in each class?

-Are their discounts for families with more than one child?
+Are there discounts for families with more than one child?

 Yes!
-A second sibling will have a significantly reduced tuition and any accompanying sibling that is still under 10 months at the start of the semester may attend for FREE!
-See registration page for details.
+A second sibling will have a significantly reduced tuition as we provide one set of take home materials per household...also, any accopanying sibling that is still under 10 months of age at the start of the class may attend for FREE!
+See our Class Fees page for details.